 Pour batter into the pan and smooth the top.
 Bake 55 to 75 minutes, or until a knife inserted into the center of the bread comes out clean.

 After 30 minutes in the oven, check the bread for color.
 If it looks like it is browning too quickly, loosely cover with aluminum foil.

 When the bread is done, transfer it, in the pan, to a wire rack to cool for 5 minutes.
 Unmold the bread and place right side up on the rack.
 Cool completely.

 Adam and Joanne's Tips

-- It’s best to wrap the bread tightly in plastic wrap and store at room temperature overnight or in the refrigerator for up to 5 days.
-(Since it’s just the two of us, we store in the refrigerator then when we want a slice we’ll give it a couple minutes in our toaster oven to warm up).
+- It’s best to wrap the bread tightly in plastic wrap and store at room temperature overnight or in the refrigerator for up to a week.
+(Since it’s just the two of us, we store in the refrigerator then when we want a slice we’ll give it a couple of minutes in our toaster oven to warm up).